NASA's planet-hunter TESS makes first discoveries

 "It's the coolest small planet that we know of around a star this bright," said Diana Dragomir, a postdoctoral researcher in the Massachusetts Institute for Technology's Kavli Institute for Astrophysics and Space Research.
 "We know a lot about atmospheres of hot planets, but because it's very hard to find small planets that orbit farther from their stars and are therefore cooler, we haven't been able to learn much about these smaller, cooler planets.
 But here, we were lucky and caught this one and can now study it in more detail."

-Its size, three times that of Earth, makes it a sub-Neptune -- but it's also 23 times as massive as Earth.
+Its size, three times that of Earth, makes it a sub-Neptune.
+But despite the exoplanet's size, it has 23 times the mass of Earth.
 This means it is most likely a gaseous planet, rather than rocky like Earth.
 But the gas that makes it up it is probably more dense than that of Uranus or Neptune.

 "We think this planet wouldn't be as gaseous as Neptune or Uranus, which are mostly hydrogen and really puffy," Dragomir said.
 "The planet likely has a density of water or a thick atmosphere."

-There is also evidence that a second planet could exist in this system with a 7.8-day orbit -- which could be the first Earth-size planet dicovered by TESS.
+There is also evidence that a second planet could exist in this system with a 7.8-day orbit -- which could be the first Earth-size planet discovered by TESS.

 The Transiting Exoplanet Survey Satellite launched in April to take up the planet-hunting baton from the Kepler space telescope as that historic mission ended.